 Parents of Butterfly Class are welcome to wait on the benches near the Golden Garden at the very back of the school.
-Please do not go into the classroom at the end of the day as we need the space to ensure the children get home safely.
+Please do not go into the classroom at the end of the day, as we need the space to ensure the children get home safely.

-Which doors will be used by each class at the beginning and the end of the day?
+Which door does each class use at the beginning and the end of the day?

-Class Door to be used in the morning.
-Door to be used in the afternoon.
-Butterfly Class Door from Big Playground (through the glass house!)
-Back door to classroom near Golden Garden.
-Meet children at back of hall.
+Class Door to be used in the Door to be used in the afternoon. morning.
+Butterfly Class Door from Big Playground Back door to classroom near Golden Garden.
+Meet children at back of (through the glasshouse!) hall.
 Please wait outside the gate and do not enter the classroom.
-Owl Class Door from Big Playground (through the glass house!)
-Art Area door.
-Meet children on the 'Not so Small Playground' Woodpecker Class Door from Big Playground (through the glass house!)
-Door from 'Big Playground' (through the glass house!)
-Meet children on the 'Big Playground' Fox Class Side door from 'Small Playground'.
-Side door from 'Small Playground'.
-Meet children on the 'Not so Small Playground' Robin Class Door from 'Big Playground' (through the glass house!)
-Door from 'Big Playground' (through the glass house!)
-Meet children on the 'Big Playground'
+Owl Class Door from Big Playground Art Area door.
+Meet children on the 'Not so Small Playground' (through the glasshouse!)
+Woodpecker Class Door from Big Playground Door from 'Big Playground' (through the glasshouse!)
+Meet children on (through the glasshouse!) the 'Big Playground' Fox Class Side door from 'Small Side door from 'Small Playground'.
+Meet children on the 'Not so Small Playground'.
+Playground' Robin Class Door from 'Big Playground' Door from 'Big Playground' (through the glasshouse!)
+Meet children on (through the glasshouse!) the 'Big Playground'

-Which doors are used by Early Birdds and Night Owls?
+Which doors do Early Birds and Night Owls use?

-Members of the Early Birds and Night Owls Club who arrive and leave school before and after everyone else should use the outside door to The Nest, accessed from the 'Not so small playground'.
+Members of the Early Birds and Night Owls Club who arrive and leave school before and after everyone else should use the outside door to The Nest, accessed from the 'small playground'.

-What are the procedures for dealing with h head lice?
+What are the procedures for dealing with head-lice?